SwedbankPay/design.swedbankpay.com/CONTRIBUTING.md

 #### Initializing the script in the documentation

-Considering the documentation is built in react your documentation component will load after `px-script` runs it's `initAll` method, you will need to run your component's init method when the component actually renders.
+Considering the documentation is built in react your documentation component will load after `scripts` runs it's `initAll` method, you will need to run your component's init method when the component actually renders.
 You can do this by slightly modifying the `MyExampleDocumentationComponent`:

 ```javascript
 //example documentation component